GavinCodesThings/Neutron/README.md

 ## Very cool things we offer
 Neutron is almost fully packet based, meaning it monitors every packet going from the player's client to the server.

 Neutron also has movement data for most types of movement (walking, sprinting, blocking, swimming, etc.), making it way more difficult to bypass than other anti-cheats.
+Some checks are also prediction based.

 Neutron is going to be 10 USD when it is released, where people will most likely be able to afford it.